danaupup/learngit_again/readme.txt

 I am trying this process again.
+Creating a branch is quick.